PacktPublishing/Machine-Learning-for-Algorithmic-Trading-Second-Edition_Original/README.md

 - How to compute several dozen technical indicators using TA-Lib and NumPy/pandas,
 - Creating the formulaic alphas describe in the above paper, and
 - Evaluating the predictive quality of the results using various metrics from rank correlation and mutual information to feature importance, SHAP values and Alphalens.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781839217715">https://packt.link/free-ebook/9781839217715 </a> </p>